The Indie Showcase is sponsored by

 The 10 finalist games will be further evaluated at Develop:Brighton by the judging panel.
-Each judge will then select their top 3 from the Indie Showcase.
+The judges will meet during the conference to discuss the entrants and choose the Indie Showcase Winner.
 Points will be awarded based on these votes, and the game with the most points is the Indie Showcase Winner.

 Conference attendees will have the chance to select their favourite game from the Showcase by voting onsite.
 The game with the most votes will be announced as the People's Choice Winner.